ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Options for Pin 2\.
 PWM input detects PWM above or below 1800\/1200us instead of logic level\.
+If PWM is not detected or is less than 800us or above 2200us the button will interpreted as low\.
 Invert changes HIGH state to be logic low voltage on pin\, or below 1200us\, if PWM input\.

 +-----------------------+